- Bachelor's Degree Completion

 - Who may join.
 LLARC welcomes mature men and women of all faiths and backgrounds.

 - Choose from two levels of participation.
-(1) Basic annual membership, including the Lunch, Listen & Learn program; or (2) Basic annual membership plus enrollment for the current semester in one or more seminars.
+(1) Basic annual membership, including the Lunch, Listen and Learn program; or (2) Basic annual membership plus enrollment for the current semester in one or more seminars.

 - You must be a member to enroll in courses and enjoy other benefits of membership.
 The membership fee is annual and is valid from September 1, 2018 to August 31, 2019.